 In accordance with the Local Government Act 2020, this Council Plan will be integrated into the medium and long-term delivery of services to the community.

-A message from the Mayor and CEO
+A message from the Mayor and CEO.

-We are honoured to bring you Moorabool Shire's Council Plan for the 2021-2025 period - a Plan that provides the strategic focus for Council for the immediate future.
-Council continues to focus on delivering on the promise of our 2030 Community Vision: Embracing our natural environment and lifestyle options to create an inspiring place for everyone to live, work and play.
+We are honoured to bring you Moorabool Shire's Council Plan for the 2021-2025 period - a Plan that provides the strategic focus for Council over the next four years.